 PLEASE REVIEW THESE TERMS CAREFULLY.
 ONCE ACCEPTED, THESE TERMS BECOME A BINDING LEGAL COMMITMENT BETWEEN YOU AND TWILIO.
-IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, YOU SHOULD NOT ACCEPT THESE TERMS OR CREATE AN ACCOUNT AND YOU SHOULD NOT USE THE SERVICES (AS DEFINED BELOW).
+ONLY THE TERMS IN THIS RIGHT COLUMN ARE LEGALLY BINDING.
+THE EXPLANATIONS IN THE LEFT COLUMN ARE FOR INFORMATIONAL PURPOSES ONLY.
+IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, YOU SHOULD NOT ACCEPT THESE TERMS, CREATE AN ACCOUNT, OR USE THE SERVICES (AS DEFINED BELOW).

 THE SERVICES ARE INTENDED FOR BUSINESS USE OR USE IN CONNECTION WITH AN INDIVIDUAL’S TRADE, CRAFT, OR PROFESSION ONLY.